br0kend/react/docs/contributing/implementation-notes.md

 There is no user-defined code associated with host elements.

 When the reconciler encounters a host element, it lets the renderer take care of mounting it.
-For example, React DOM would create a DOM node.
+For example, Reacc DOM would create a DOM node.

 If the host element has children, the reconciler recursively mounts them following the same algorithm as above.
 It doesn't matter whether children are host (like `<div><hr /></div>`), composite (like `<div><Button /></div>`), or both.